100% Free Consultation (225) 412-6348

 At Arnold & Itkin, we understand that a large settlement or verdict will not bring your spouse, child, or parent back, but you have and will continue to endure great pain and loss in the wake of your loved one’s incident.
 We want to help by fighting for your compensation so that you have the means to lead a comfortable life.
 After all of your suffering at the hands of another reckless party, we feel you deserve a chance at recovery and want to be the team to help you achieve it.

-Contact our Louisiana offices to discuss your wrongful death case.
+Contact our Louisiana offices to discuss your case with our Baton Rouge wrongful death lawyers.
 You can reach our attorneys at (888) 493-1629.

 Helping People Get Justice For A Loved One's Death